-If you take all of your photographs in colour, you'll have the option to convert them to black and white later on.
+If you take all of your photographs in colour, you’ll have the option to convert them to black and white later on.
 Black & White images are timeless and will often make the images more flattering.
-It’s worth remembering that your partner will be feeling tired after the birth and may not feel there best, and skin on baby will often be red and blotchy so converting images to Black & White can make their complexions look softer and more even.
+It’s worth remembering that your partner will be feeling tired after the birth and may not feel there best.
+Skin on baby will often be red and blotchy so converting images to Black & White can make their complexions look softer and more even.

 Using your camera phone?

-If your camera allows you to change the resolution or image size, make sure you choose the highest quality you can to ensure you can print images later on.
+If your camera allows you to change the resolution or image size, make sure you choose the highest quality.
+This will ensure you can print images later on.

-Another way to test your camera phone is to take a few photos and print them out to make sure your happy with the images once printed, if for any reason your not happy and don't have a camera see if you can borrow one, as you won’t want to miss a thing.
+Another way to test your camera phone is to take a few photos and print them out to make sure your happy with the images.
+If for any reason your not happy and don’t have a camera see if you can borrow one, as you won’t want to miss a thing.

 Get up close